Qué hacer en Jaisalmer - Safari desierto Thar

 Jaisalmer and the Thar Desert: the Rajasthan jewels

-After visiting Bikaner we went to Jaisalmer and the Thar desert.
-The city of Jaisalmer is located to the west of the province of Rajasthan, relatively close to the border with Pakistan.
-At the foot of the Thar desert, this city has earned the nickname “The Golden City” thanks to the mixture of the color of its buildings made of sandstone with the color of the desert.
+The city of Jaisalmer is located in the western part of the Rajasthan province, relatively close to the border with Pakistan.
+At the edge of the Thar Desert, this city has earned the nickname “The Golden City” thanks to the blend of its sandstone buildings and the golden tones of the desert landscape.

 What to see in Jaisalmer - Views from Jaisalmer Fort, Rajasthan